We all know that tactile defensiveness impacts everything. Every day.

 That being said, compression clothing can be a big help to children with tactile sensitivities, as it basically serves as a second skin that protects against unwanted or surprising tactile stimulation.
 With the skin covered by a favorable material, children are more likely to be tolerant to putting on other clothes on top of it.

-3. Slow Down--The Difference Between a Metdown and a Smooth Routine
+3. Slow Down–The Difference Between a Meltdown and a Smooth Routine

-4. Have Fun and Beat Tactile Defensiveness at the Same Time
+4. Have Fun and Tackle Tactile Defensiveness at the Same Time

 Here are some sensory play tools to get you started!
 I’ve tried to include activities covering a variety of themes and interest areas to show that sensory play really can be endless.